Exterior Photopolymer Processing Guidelines

 |Post Exposure||With no vacuum and UV lamps at 360mns||5:00 Minutes|

-To improve finish, clean with a fine wire brush with denatured alcohol or acetone prior to painting.
+To improve finish, clean with a fine wire brush with denatured alcohol, acetone or XP Cleaner prior to painting.

 Processing Requirements: Be certain to rinse washout tank with fresh water and fill to just below brush tips.
 Apply XP Cleaner in a circular motion atop the brushes.
 Change washout water after FIVE to EIGHT full sheets.
 When finished, drain tank, rinse and fill with fresh water.
 Processing can be affected by the use of different photopolymer processing units, quality of film and age of UV lamps.
 The photopolymer layer of NovEx is VERY soft prior to initial exposure.
 Handle and cut with care.
 Advanced processing techniques can eliminate handling difficulties.

 CLEANING EXCESS RESIDUE AFTER WASHOUT: If excess residue is present on adhesive layer, place NovEx sheet in water basin or screen wash rack and brush with a 50/50 solution of XP Cleaner and water.
 This will remove excess residue from the adhesive layer.
 The material is thoroughly cleaned of residue when you see water “bead” off the material as if it were waxed.